Psychological and Educational Testing

 ~ Mood, anxiety, and personality

-Neuropsychological evaluations with children are helpful in assessing if a child is making appropriate developmental progress, or if there are concerns about a child's ability to learn, remember, or concentrate.
-A neuropsychological evaluation can also help determine if a child's problems at home, school, or socially are due to brain-based issues, behavior/personality issues, or something else.
+Psychological evaluations with children are helpful in assessing if a child is making appropriate developmental progress, or if there are concerns about a child's ability to learn, remember, or concentrate.
+A psychological evaluation can also help determine if a child's problems at home, school, or socially are due to behavior/personality issues, or something else.
 An evaluation can provide a comprehensive understanding of the following types of problems common to childhood:

 ~ Attention Deficit Disorder, with and without Hyperactivity